 We are looking at two pairs of samples, they demonstrate why knowing about glaze chemistry can be so important.
-Each pair shows the same stain on two different base glazes (G2934 cone 6 matte and PGF1 cone 6 glossy).
-Why does the maroon not develop in the left pair, why is the purple stain firing blue on the right?
-The Mason Colorworks color chart and reference guide specifies that the host glaze must be zincless and have 6.7-8.4% CaO (this is a little unclear, it actually is expressing a minimum, the more CaO the better).
-But the colorless one has 11% CaO, it should work (the maroon one has only 9% and it is working)!
-Likewise the purple color develops correctly in the 9% CaO but wrong in the 11% CaO base.
-Both stains have the same caution on the reference guide.
-What is going on?
-It is an undocumented issue: MgO.
-The 11% CaO base glaze is high in MgO (that is what makes it matte), that impedes the development of both colors.
-When you talk to tech support at Mason (or any stain company), they need to know the chemistry of your glaze to help, not the recipe.
+Both pairs are the same glazes: G2934 cone 6 matte and G2916F cone 6 glossy.
+The left pair has 5% maroon stain added, the right pair 5% purple stain.
+The red and purple develop correctly in the glossy but not the matte.
+Why?
+The Mason Colorworks reference guide has the same precaution for both stains: the host glaze must be zincless and have 6.7-8.4% CaO (this is a little unclear, it is actually expressing a minimum, the more the CaO the better).
+The left-most samples of each pair here have 11% CaO, the right-most have 9%.
+So there is enough CaO.
+The problem is MgO (it is the mechanism of the matteness in the left two), it impedes the development of both colors.
+When you talk to tech support at any stain company they need to know the chemistry of your glaze to help.

 The same glaze with MgO sourced from a frit (left) and from talc (right).
 The glaze is 1215U.
 Notice how much more the fritted one melts, even though they have the same chemistry.
 Frits are predictable when using glaze chemistry, it is more absolute and less relative.
 Mineral sources of oxides impose their own melting patterns and when one is substituted for another to supply an oxide in a glaze a different system with its own relative chemistry is entered.
 But when changing form one frit to another to supply an oxide or set of oxides, the melting properties stay within the same system and are predictable.